Breathe Better with Whole-Home Air Filtration in Fort Myers

 Because of their high-efficiency filtration abilities, HEPA filters are thick and can restrict airflow.
 It’s important to check with Service Experts Heating & Air Conditioning to confirm your heating and cooling system can handle one.

 Media air cleaners are sturdier than regular air filters.
 They’re often four to five times wider—or more.
 This barrier mounts closely against your HVAC unit.

 Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters last longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can add in your home.

-An electrostatic filter uses magnetically charged components to capture.
+An electrostatic filter uses magnetically charged substance to attract.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they're also 30 times more effective than regular filters.

 An electronic air cleaner involves a high-voltage magnetic charge to capture particles.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And decrease ozone, a known lung irritant, produced elsewhere in your home.